kemitchell/square-one-forms/employee.md

 # Confidentiality and Intellectual Property

-You agree to the Square One Standard Confidentiality and Intellectual Property Terms, First Edition, Second Update (https://squareoneforms.com/confidentiality-ip/1e2u).
+You agree to the Square One Standard Confidentiality and Intellectual Property Terms, Second Edition (https://squareoneforms.com/confidentiality-ip/2e).

 # Policies